25 Open Datasets for Deep Learning Every Data Scientist Must Work With

 Number of Records: ~30,000,000 sentences and their translations

-SOTA : Attention Is All You Need
+SOTAAttention Is All You Need

-Engage with real life projects on Natural Language Processing here
+Engage with real-life projects on Natural Language Processing here.

 Audio/Speech Datasets

-Free Spoken Digit Dataset
+17. Free Spoken Digit Dataset

-Another entry in this list for inspired by the MNIST dataset!
+Another entry in this list inspired by the MNIST dataset!
 This one was created to solve the task of identifying spoken digits in audio samples.
 It’s an open dataset so the hope is that it will keep growing as people keep contributing more samples.
-Currently, it contains the below characteristics:
+Currently, it contains the following characteristics:

 • 3 speakers